richteague/bettermoments/docs/user/command_line.rst

     bettermoments path/to/cube.fits

-Which, by default, will use the :func:`bettermoments.collapse_cube.collapse_quadratic` function to calculate line center and line peak maps.
+Which, by default, will use the :func:`collapse_quadratic` function to calculate line center and line peak maps.
 This will automatically extract the data array and spectral axis from the cube and provide them to the appropriate functions.